 Put the butter and cream in a non-stick saucepan and bring to a simmer (don’t boil) for two minutes, stirring continuously.

-Add the Parmesan and stir until the sauce is smooth.
+Add the Parmesan (and Italian Seasoning) and stir until the sauce is smooth.
 Remove from heat.

 Voila, Alfredo Sauce.